-In 2023 Pupil Premium funding was used to fund teacher development with a key focus on building teacher knowledge and pedagogical expertise, curriculum development, and the purposeful use of assessment so that the attainment of all pupils continues to improve, and the gap between pupil premium and non-pupil premium pupils continues to narrow.
-The impact of this work, and the relentless ALT strategic focus on the progress and attainment for pupil premium students, meant that the gap between Pupil Premium and non-Pupil Premium students continued to reduce.
-Results by pupil characteristics - Belle Vue Girls' Academy (2022-2023)
+In 2023-24 Pupil Premium funding was used to fund teacher development with a key focus on building teacher knowledge and pedagogical expertise, curriculum development, and the purposeful use of assessment so that the attainment of all pupils continues to improve, and the gap between pupil premium and non-pupil premium pupils continues to narrow.
+The impact of this work, and the relentless strategic focus on the progress and attainment for pupil premium students, who make up one third of our cohort, meant that the gap between Pupil Premium and non-Pupil Premium students has continued to reduce over time.
+In 2022 and 2023 the gap continued to close.
+However, in 2024 the gap widened slightly, which detailed analysis reveals was the result of the impact of the persistent absence of a small group of disadvantaged pupils.
+Disadvantaged pupils with above 90% attendance achieved positive progress, in line with non-disadvantaged students.
+Therefore, our key strategic priority in 2024-25 is improving attendance at school and in lessons so all students fully access the curriculum, and high-quality teaching.